pingidentity/pingidentity-devops-getting-started/docs/deployment/pingDataEnvironmentConsiderations.md

 ## Network File System (NFS) constraints

 All PingData products use the `manage-extension` tool for installing extensions.
-This can lead to issues when the deployment involves NFS.
+Due to how the tool operates, it can lead to issues when the deployment involves NFS.

-If your deployment uses NFS, rather than using the `manage-extensions` tool, unzip the extension yourself and add it to the appropriate directory.
+If your deployment uses NFS, rather than using the `manage-extensions` tool, unzip the extension manually and add it to the appropriate directory.

 The following example script, called `181-install-extensions.sh.post`, loops through the extensions to unzip and then removes them from the server profile.